What is a Tsunami?

 The City of Victoria is not at high risk of a damaging tsunami as other areas of Vancouver Island are.

-View local tsunami hazard mapping on VicMap and click on I want to… turn map data on/off and then select the Emergency Services layer.
+View local tsunami hazard mapping on VicMap to zoom in.
+Click on I want to… turn map data on/off and then select the Emergency Services layer.

 What to Know and Do